|

 By this time he had became Horn's right hand man in Horn’s

-production team which also included Anne Dudley and J.J.
-Jeczalik.
+production team which also included Anne Dudley and JJ Jeczalik.
 It

 After that came the Yes album 90125